catenacyber/perfsprint/README.md

    - strconcat : disable turning some `fmt.Sprintf` to a string concatenation (readability)
 - bool-format (formatting bool with `strconv.FormatBool`)
 - hex-format (formatting bytes with `hex.EncodeToString`)
+- concat-loop (replacing string concatenation in a loop by `strings.Builder`)

 To disable `fmt.Errorf` optimization, you can use the flag `-errorf=false`